-During its 31st meeting in October 2012, the working group discussed three cases of apparent forgery of TTFs.
+During its 31st meeting in October 2012, the Working Group p discussed three cases of apparent forgery of TTFs.
 One of these cases was presented at the 30th meeting in June 2012, and the other two at the 31st meeting in October 2012.
 Subsequently, at the 36th meeting in October 2015, a fourth case of apparent forgery of TTFs, was presented and discussed.
-Finally, during its 37th meeting in June 2016, the working group discussed a case in which catches shared between two vessels were not documented on the RSA.
+During its 37th meeting in June 2016, the Working Group discussed a case in which catches shared between two vessels were not documented on the TTF.
+Finally, during its 38th meeting in October 2016, the Working Group p discussed another case in which catches shared between two vessels were not documented on the TTF.